absorensen/numbers_go_brrrr/m4_real_time_systems/s0_events_and_interactions.md

 In the example below, the event loop will instead be used.
 Every iteration of the loop, any and all events will be handled and for each type of event a branch will handle what to do given that event.
-In the case of the example for later on is that given a event for a mouse button press, the event handler might find out which of the two windows was the mouse hovering over and which event handler should receive a signal.
-If it is the main graphics window it might receive a command through a channel, if it is the GUI window, it might show an animation on a button.
+In the case of the example for later on is that given a event for a mouse button press, the event handler might find out which window the mouse was hovering over and which event handler should receive a signal.
 This is a lot easier to debug and follow with a clear separation of flow and state.

 I made some code for showing how you can work with events in practice.
 You can find the code in
 ```m4_real_time_systems::code::egui-winit-wgpu-template``` or [online][3].
 Note that the events stem from